-Org(s) with which you advocate: I am the executive director of the Center for Health,

-Human Rights & Development (cehurd.
+Org(s) with which you advocate: I am the executive director of the Center for Health, Human Rights & Development (cehurd. org), Uganda.

-org), Uganda.

-activist and are you fullor part-time?
-I became an activist because of my passion for advocating for human rights.
-Human rights can not be realized activism. without could send the only way I message out was becoming activist. work part-time in activism, but the rest of the work that I do, e.g., teaching and research, feed into activism as well.
+> activist and are you fullor part-time?
+I became an activist because rights.
+Human rights can not be realized activism.
+The only way I could send the message out was becoming an activist.
+I work part-time to focus on the right to health, which needs a lot of attention as communities we work in don't view health as a right.
+To me, making a change towards the right to health is key to ensuring all of the other human rights are realized.

 What issue(s) do you focus on and why are these important to you/to the world?
-My area of focus is human rights, but since it is a wide area of work, I choose to focus on the right to health, which needs a lot of attention as communities we work in don't view health as a right.
-To me, making a change towards the right to health is key to ensuring all of the other human rights are realized.
+My area of focus is human rights, but since it is a wide area of work, I choose